 I’ve visited the Bad Vilbel Musterhauspark twice and they have plenty of parking, lots of room to walk around, a small restaurant, bathrooms and about 75 fully built model homes at any given time.
 Each builder has their own brochures but the main lobby area has plenty of brochures from not only the builders but from tradespeople and kitchen builders too.

-Click hereOpens in a new tab. to check out the full list of Bad Vilbel model homes from the convenience of your home to see who is represented here.
+Click here to check out the full list of Bad Vilbel model homes from the convenience of your home to see who is represented here.

 Notar